Vitamins That Fight Fungal Infection (What You Need to Know)

 - Fruits like pineapple, tomato, orange, guava, strawberry, mango

 To gain these benefits, you must meet the daily intake requirement.
-The daily intake requirement is at 90 milligrams for males and 75 mg for females, however, going past these figures will increase your chances of gaining added benefits.
+The daily intake requirement is 90 milligrams for males and 75 mg for females, however, going past these figures will increase your chances of gaining added benefits.

 Vitamin B3 is another important nutrient that aids in the proper functioning of the body.
 This nutrient not only helps to lower the risk of health conditions like cholesterol, arthritis, heart disease, and diabetes, but it also helps to prevent fungal infections.

-Vitamin B has been shown to alter the grown of fungi.
+Vitamin B has been shown to alter the growth of fungi.
 The vitamin works by reducing Candida albicans, the common cause of fungal infections.
 Its inability to grow and develop keeps the body free from infections.

 Sources of Vitamin B3

 - Green leafy vegetables

 Unlike other vitamins, there is little evidence to support that Vitamin E could help the body fight off fungal infections, it is still one of the most important of all vitamins.

 Vitamin E could help reduce the severity of certain fungal infections and in some cases, it could help get rid of certain fungal infections like toenail fungus.

 Vitamin E provides many other benefits aside from protection from fungal infection.
 It acts as an antioxidant and could help protect the cells of the body from damage.
 Also, it could help repair damaged cells.